Sceptre-Cybersec/gohammer/README.md

 - Supports request files captured by BurpSuite for a more flexible and easier fuzzing experience
 - Fuzz anything in the request, from headers to request methods to upload file content
 - Retry failed requests, never miss out on finding an important file due to a bad connection
+- DOS mode for stress testing
 - *Coming soon:* User configuration yaml file containing your desired default configuration so you don't have to look through your command line history to find you favourite command line parameters to use
-- *Coming soon:* DOS mode for stress testing

 ## Speed:
 The Speed varies depending on if you're fuzzing using the request file or not.
 Without using the request file the speed keeps up with ffuf and gobuster, but when using a request file the speed drops to about 50 requests per second using 32 threads.
 Additionally requests using the request file are a bit more prone to errors.
 Running through a wordlist of about 5000 words you can expect maybe about 3-4 errors.
 These requests usually still make it to the target though because they will be re-sent if they fail.